 Share science.
 Learn science.
 Do science.

 Classroom Astrobiology was inspired by an introductory online science course taught at Arizona State University called Habitable Worlds.
-This course teaches ASU non-science undergraduate students about science through the exciting themes of the Drake Equation.
+This course teaches ASU non-science undergraduate students about science through the exciting themes of the Drake Equation (you can learn more about this course at the newsroom release on ASU Online’s website).
 Classroom Astrobiology is the extension of Habitable Worlds for the elementary through high school classroom and other informal learning settings.

 This project started in the Fall of 2012, when Svetlana was awarded funding from ASU's NASA Space Grant Fellowship to initiate Classroom Astrobiology.
 Since then, the project has taken off and each funding cycle, new and improved lessons were developed.